Big Brown Steam Electric Station

 - 9 Articles and Resources

-The power station is located northeast of Fairfield, Texas, near Fairfield Lake State Park in Freestone County, Texas.
+The now retired power station was located northeast of Fairfield, Texas, near Fairfield Lake State Park in Freestone County, Texas.

 - Owner: Luminant